Leomrlin/Morphoses/README.md

 ## 3. Morphoses Engine

-The GraphBolt engine provides Bulk Synchronous Parallel (BSP) guarantees while incrementally processing streaming graphs.
+The Morphoses engine is general for different iterative graph algorithms and uses several common convenient APIs.

-### 3.1 Creating Applications using the GraphBolt Engine
+### 3.1 Creating Applications using the Morphoses Engine

-A key design decision of the GraphBolt framework is to ensure that the application code remains oblivious to GraphBolt's internal subtleties while still providing fast performance.
+Morphoses framework ensures that the application code remains oblivious to Morphoses's internal subtleties while still providing fast performance.

 So, the application code only needs to express its computation using the following functions.
-More details regarding these functions can be found in the inline comments of `GraphBoltEngine.h`.
+More details regarding these functions can be found in the inline comments of `MorphosesEngine.h`.

 #### AggregateValue and VertexValue initialization:
 - initializeAggregationValue()
 - initializeVertexValue()
-- aggregationValueIdentity()
-- vertexValueIdentity()

-GraphBolt stores information for each vertex in the form of aggregation values.
-So, first, the user should identify the aggregation value and the vertex value for the algorithm.
-For example in PageRank, the vertex value is its pagerank (`PR`) and the aggregation value is the sum of `(PR[u]/out_Degree[u])` values from all its inNeighbors.
+Morphoses stores information for each vertex in the form of aggregation values and will be use in different version of the graph.
+For example in PageRank, the vertex value is its pagerank (`PR`), its out degrees(`outDegree`) and the aggregation value is the sum of `(PR[u]/out_Degree[u])` values from all its inNeighbors.

 #### Activate vertex / Compute vertex for a given iteration:
 - forceActivateVertexForIteration()